-This will confirm that the Board of Education of School District No. 64 (Gulf Islands) is aware of the total compensation paid to executive staff during the 2016-2017 fiscal year and further, that we verify the amount of compensation paid was within the compensation plan as approved by the Board and reported to the Public Sector Employers' Council Secretariat.
+This will confirm that the Board of Education of School District No. 40 (New Westminster) is aware of the total compensation paid to executive staff during the 2016-2017 fiscal year was within the compensation plan as approved by the Board and as reported in the Summary Compensation Table.